bkuhn/talks/SCALE-2014/npo-acct.markdown

 + So many reports no one but a non-profit needs.

+# The Public Support Test

++ Take the last five years' income.

++ Compute 2% of it.

++ Figure out what donors in the last 5 years have given more than 2% of that.

++ Divide the excess donations by the total donations over the five year period.
+You "pass" if that number is 33&#x2153;.%.

++ (And there other special cases not described above).

++ This report doesn't exist:
+     + Many non-profits don't even have data-gathering sufficient to run it.

 # More Info / Talk License

 + URLs / Social Networking / Email: